junyuchen245/junyuchen245.github.io/_pages/about.md

 NEWS
 ----
+*01/01/2023* - I joined JHMI as a research faculty member!\
 *10/21/2022* - Successfully defended my dissertation.
 Officially a Ph.D.!\
 *09/02/2022* - One journal paper was accepted by [Medical Image Analysis](https://www.sciencedirect.com/journal/medical-image-analysis) for publication!\
 *05/17/2022* - One paper was accepted to [WBIR 2022](https://www.wbir.info/themenmenue/information/info/index.html) as long oral!\